 EWU Police Department offers alcohol and drug awareness presentations to students at least twice per year, and upon request.
 Health, Wellness & Prevention Services (HWPS) at Eastern Washington University offers a variety of alcohol and drug abuse prevention and awareness programs to students.
+Presentations and outreach are provided by both professional staff and peer health educators.
 Alcohol and drug abuse prevention opportunities include presentations for campus groups, on-line education modules, and information through outreach services.
-Students concerned about their own alcohol or drug use, or that have concerns about a friend's use, can access these services in a private and supportive environment. https://sites.ewu.edu/bewell/current-health-topics/
+More information can be found at https://sites.ewu.edu/bewell.